-- demonstrate the potential of climate-friendly and sustainable lifestyles for (individual and public) health (e.g. more plant-based diets, non-motorised exercise)
+- Demonstrate the potential of climate-friendly and sustainable lifestyles for (individual and public) health (e.g. more plant-based diets, non-motorized exercise)

 - Develop plans to reduce greenhouse gas emissions in the health sector (Green Hospitals), with the goal of climate neutrality

 - Develop psychological support measures for the mental health consequences of the climate crisis